vladkinoman/just-my-notes/computer-science/operating-systems/linux/applications/formats-for-packaging-applications.md

   >
   > Snapcraft is run like an app store for paid apps in preparation, not a repository of free opensource apps.

-- Snap is hard to integrate into some distributions because it makes some assumptions about your system.
-The backend is not open, so it is harder to get it set up on a managed system than building from source and distributing it with a cache server.
+  > The way Canonical is pushing it in Ubuntu, such as forcibly installing chromium's snap, even when apt is used, is already causing me concern towards their practices, if snap becomes the leading distribution method.
+  >
+  > ...
+  >
+  > Whats the use of Linux winning the majority of marketshare, if the major distros and software end up becoming privacy nightmare, such as Windows or Android is right now?
+Flatpak and Flathub are fully open source.
+There is no reason why Snapstore can't be too.
+Unless Canonical wants to profit through it, and it is more or less known how profiting from software store occurs.
+  >
+  > > See below for more information on this :point_down:

 #### Interesting opinions and comments on Snap

-My only complaint is proprietary app store.
-It gives too much power to Canonical.
+My only complaint is **proprietary app store**.
+It **gives too much power to Canonical**.
 The way Canonical is pushing it in Ubuntu, such as forcibly installing chromium's snap, even when apt is used, is already causing me concern towards their practices, if snap becomes the leading distribution method.
 They open source the store or do not make it hardcoded into snap, I am ready to ignore all the technical disadvantages they have to flatpaks and appimages.

 > > The whole "snap store is proprietary" thing is fine, but I personally think it's a small price to pay to make Linux software more stable and easier to distribute.
 > >